kem02/terraform-beginner-bootcamp-2023/journal/week0.md

 A Shebang (pronounced Sha-bang) tells the bash script what program that will interpret the script. eg. `#!/bin/bash`

+ChatGPT recommended this format for bash: `#!/usr/bin/env bash`

 - for portablility for different OS distributions
 - will search the user's PATH for the bash executable